mkehrt/lambda-cube/README.md

 # lambda-cube

 I'm too lazy to texify this right now.
 Maximally "featureful" types for each calculus.
-I've elide the foralls.
+I've elide the foralls. int(x) is the singleton type for a given x; list(x) is a list of length x.
+Really, lists are recursive and so require more powerful calculi, but I needed an example for a dependent tycon.

 ## Non-dependent calculi